s4180t/BGInfoUpdater/README.md

 Note: The `config.bgi` file must be created manually and is not included in the deployment.

-## Deployment

-The `package-deployment.ps1` script can be used to create a deployment package.
-The deployment package will include:

-- All necessary application files
-- Configuration files
-- Startup scripts

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.